 Procurement portals collect APIs from an enterprise’s vendors to enable a tighter integration between procurement and day to day operations of a business.
 This may be to automate procurement and have vendors connect with you.

 Apps and integration portals are not API portals - and to some extent you could even argue that they are not developer portals - because they do not require a software developer or the manipulation of code to be used.
 By extending the number of integrations and interfaces beyond the default UI that a company has as standard, they enable non-technical people to change their user experience and to create integration chains that solve common business problems.

-Because of this, apps and integration portals are part of a fascinating change happening on the IT scene.
-In addition to APIs for the regular devportal consumer, companies are experimenting with new low-code/no-code solutions that put the power of the information infrastructure into the hands of a wider audience.
+To some extent they may overlap with a company’s product showcase website.
+These sites are not directed at the software developer for manipulation of code but extended to enable non-technical people to change their user experience and to create integration chains that solve common business problems.
+These portals focus on what your audience needs to accomplish. companies are experimenting with new low-code/no-code solutions that put the power of the information infrastructure into the hands of a wider audience.
 A mature example of low/no-code is Zapier where through a series of clicks you can put together an integration even if you are not a developer.

 A similar movement is underway inside enterprise companies with integration platforms as a service.
 Low/no-code is not new, similar objectives have been tried in different incarnations, but it feels like this has again become a hot topic as demand for developers is growing faster than new developers are entering the market.
 Gartner even has a “Magic Quadrant for Enterprise Low-Code Application Platforms”.